FedericoPonzi/BillionTriplesDataset/report/report.md

     3	6
     7	1

-Then, I've removed everything after the first space (easy task with a simple regex) from the file.
+Then, I've removed everything after the first space from the file.
 Basically I've kept the source nodes.
 Then with `sort -u` (notice: I've substituted the long names with letters for readability):

       7 A